h1alexbel/samples-filter/model/README.md

 print(prediction[0]) # 0 or 1
 ```

-`0` means that repository is real, while `1` means repository is sample.
+`0` means that repository is real, while `1` means that repository is sample.

 ## Transformer model